 He floated there before himself, trying to think, trying to take it all back.
 He tried to get inside but couldn’t.
 He tried to yell but couldn’t.
 He made a circle.
 His body sat there, inert, slouched over itself.
 He made a circle.
 There was a flash of white light in the eyes, then they blinked and the head came up.
 His face looked right through him.
 He made a circle.
 It crumpled up the paper and threw it off the bridge.
 Then it lumbered to its feet and walked away.

-He followed it, wandering at random through the city, touching things, licking its fingers.
+He followed as it wandered at random through the city, touching things, licking its fingers.
 More than once it stopped for no reason and began to laugh.
-Eventually, the panic fading, he gave it up.
+Eventually, the panic fading, he gave up.
 Anyways he knew where it lived.
 Instead he drifted back to the bridge and settled in to watch the young couple.
 They looked like they were fighting.
 There would be others, he thought.
 This would be fine.